Individuals with Parkinson's disease can receive between $175,000 and $400,000

 Veterans who intend to seek compensation and VA benefits must retrieve their military records and their medical records and send these documents to our attorneys, while affected family members who lived with them on the base must provide our legal team with proof of their stay at Camp Lejeune and their medical records.

 After we thoroughly review your case, we will determine whether you qualify for compensation and VA benefits.
-If we deem you eligible, we will file your Camp Lejeune toxic water claim or lawsuit and VA claim.
+If we deem you eligible, we will file your Camp Lejeune water contamination claim/lawsuit and VA claim.
 In the meantime, you can carry on with your life as usual, which will allow you to focus on your health and treatment, as we know most toxic exposure victims are in a lot of physical and emotional suffering.
 Eventually, you may obtain the financial compensation and VA benefits you deserve.
 It is important to keep in mind that, to become eligible, you must have spent at least 30 consecutive days at Camp Lejeune between 1953 and 1987.